 - A pocket pistol is a small frame, fixed sight, pre-1900 design revolver having a barrel length of four inches or less.
 Pocket pistols must be .31 caliber or larger.
 Model "P" Colts and clones and revolvers with swing out cylinders are specifically not allowed regardless of caliber, frame size, or barrel length.
+Colt Model 1877 DA revolvers are LEGAL for use as pocket pistols.
 Pocket pistols may not be used as or converted to main match revolvers. - A Derringer is defined as an external hammer, fixed sight, breech loading or percussion ignition, small frame pre-1900 design firearm having one to four barrels up to three and one-half inches long.
 Derringers must be .22 caliber or larger.
-The Remington style over/under barrel configuration and the Sharps four-barreled Pepperbox are typical SASS legal Derringers - .22 Magnum ammunition is not allowed.
+The Remington style over/under barrel configuration and the Sharps fourbarreled Pepperbox are typical SASS legal Derringers - .22 Magnum ammunition is not allowed.